Brief Encounter: Critical reception

 Brief Encounter received widespread critical acclaim, with Johnson and Howard's performances earning high praise; although there were doubts that it would be "generally popular".
 Variety praised the film, stating, "Coward's name and strong story spell nice US chances."

 It was a moderate success in the UK and became a major hit in the US, leading to Johnson's nomination for the Academy Award for Best Actress.

+The New York Times review was approving: "Of all the recent offerings in the show-shops, it is definitely one of the best.
+And that is because it does the one thing which so few of our films ever do; it tells a believeable human story in a straight and believeable way.
+It's the barest wisp of a story….and the love afair is of the simplest—just a couple of harmless rendezvous in which the two have luncheon together, go to the movies, and take a modest country drive.
+It is only a tentative meeting in the apartment of an absent friend (who happens to come home early) that makes them see the impossibility of love and compels them to the ultimate parting (which initiates the flash-back telling of the tale)….Indeed, it is in the decency and obvious futility of their love, hedged in by all the conventions of society and domesticity, that is lodged the heart of the drama.
+For Mr. Coward's little story simply says that our drab lives are governed most by loyalties; we but surrender now and then to hopeless dreams."

+The Chicago Tribune concurred: "An elegy for a lost love, 'Brief Encounter' is an artistic and sensitive film of a superior sort.
+By its very simplicity and lack of glamor, the story has a realism that is deeply touching….Celia Johnson makes her Laura a winning person, and Trevor Howard's Dr. Harvey is equally personable.
+Neither is particularly good looking, a fact which enhances the appeal and reality of the sad little story.
+They are just ordinary people, living an old, old story, but they have character and conscience, and you will not forget them easily."

 Today, Brief Encounter is widely acclaimed for its black-and-white cinematography and the evocative atmosphere created by its steam-age railway setting, elements particularly associated with David Lean's original version.
-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 91% based on 46 reviews, with an average rating of 8.6/10.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 95% based on 78 reviews.
 The site's critical consensus states: "Brief Encounter adds a small but valuable gem to the Lean filmography, depicting a doomed couple's illicit connection with affecting sensitivity and a pair of powerful performances."
-On Metacritic, the film has a weighted average score of 92 out of 100, based on 16 critics, indicating "universal acclaim."
+On Metacritic, the film has a weighted average score of 92 out of 100, based on 16 critics, indicating "universal acclaim".